 Please read Part 1 of this article by clicking on this link: Part 1

 My motive was to be accepted and approved of through measuring up to the expectations set forth for me.
 My efforts to measure up to the literal interpretation of the Bible proved to be inadequate and the legalism only reinforced my sense of shame and guilt.
 I listened to various teachers declare that the letter of the law kills, but the Spirit gives life.

 One such double message told me that God loved me and wanted me to have life and have it more abundantly, however I could not have an abundant life and receive the love of God with out fulfilling specific expectations.
 Performance based acceptance and love appeared to be the underlying premise.
 Consequently, I continued to feel inadequate and unlovable in many church settings and fellowships.

 Rather than being encouraged to draw upon the love of God, I was conditioned to avoid displeasing God, because if I displeased God, He would go away.
 My motivation was driven by fear, rather than by love.
 I believed based on my experience with my Dad and through my experience with the church (His representative on Earth) I could not satisfy the requirements to be in a relationship with a loving God.

-You have my permission to share my articles and or video presentations with anyone you believe could benefit, however please attribute me as being the author of the article (s) video presentation (s), and provide a link back to the article (s) on Second Chance to Live.
+You have my permission to share my articles and or video presentations with anyone you believe could benefit, however, I maintain ownership of the intellectual property AND my articles, video presentations and eBooks are not to be considered OPEN SOURCE.
+Please also provide a link back to Second Chance to Live.
 In the event that you have questions, please send those questions to me.
 All questions are good questions.
-Thank you.
 I look forward to hearing from you.
-Copyright 2007 -2015.
+More Information: Copyright 2007 -2018.